Curried Chickpea Potato Stew

 Instructions

-- Saute the onion and garlic in 2 tbsp of water or broth in a large soup pot over medium heat for 4-5 minutes.
+- Saute the onion in 2 tbsp of water or broth in a large soup pot over medium heat for 4-5 minutes.

 - Stir in the garlic, ginger, turmeric and curry paste and cook for a few more minutes.